5 Steps To Ensure OSHA Standards Are Followed On Your Construction Projects

 In the hierarchy of safety controls, we know that preventing safety incidents is the primary goal.
 Since this is not possible in a construction project, a robust PPE policy is required for worker protection.

-Of course, the proper PPE needs to be readily available for all workers.
+Of course, the proper PPE needs to be readily available for all workers as a part of OSHA standards in the workplace.
 You do not want access to PPE being a barrier to safety on your project.

 PPE requirements should be mandatory without exception.
 Every level of staff should follow the requirements – and most importantly, managers should adhere to the rules.
 No one should be above wearing PPE.
 Consequences for not following policy should be well understood, and enacted upon when needed.